ACS Style is the most common citation style for chemists.

 Who would you contact?

-DEPENDS on the publisher.
-Usually the Copyright Clearance Center will be the place to go.
+It depends on the publisher.
+Usually the Copyright Clearance Center opens new window will be the place to go.
 For ACS publications, the permissions request is on the website of the article in the right side column “Article Options”.
-Just click “Rights & Permissions”.
+Just select “Rights & Permissions”.

 Can I do this without permission?